The following provides some useful information for faculty members.

 Information about how to get started with Canvas is available at

-Information on Scheduling Central Pool Classrooms is maintained by ISC Classroom Technology Services.
+Information on Scheduling Central Pool Classrooms is maintained by OUR Office of the University Registrar.

 When requesting a room for a Review Session, please use the online request form.
 Please be aware that all review sessions must be done during weekday hours.
 We will not allow weekend review sessions or makeup classes as security guards need to be obtained and they are costly.